BD-IATI/bd-iati.github.io/_development/sprint-4.md

 We should show the list of the Managing DP's projects where other organisations' projects have been mapped to them.
 We should show:

-* total disbursements and commitments for the project by organisation (according to the AIMS data)
+* <s>total</s> *each* disbursement and commitment for the project by organisation (according to the AIMS data)
-* total disbursements and commitments for the project from the new IATI activities that have been assigned from other DPs
+* <s>total</s> *each* disbursement and commitment for the project from the new IATI activities that have been assigned from other DPs

-The user should be able to decide whether to accept or reject financial data from other DPs.
-They should not be able to reject individual transactions, but they should be able to remove all disbursements and/or all commitments from individual DPs.
+The user should be able to decide whether to accept or reject financial data from other DPs. <s>They should not be able to reject individual transactions, but they should be able to remove all disbursements and/or all commitments from individual DPs.</s> *We should show the breakdown of transactions for now.
+If it's too much data to show on the page (or if it isn't clear) then we can show the total value of commitments or disbursements.*

 [see mockup "Co-financing"](http://test.brough.io/bd/sprint4.htm)